Corporate Governance

 Corporate Governance System

-The Board of Directors is responsible for deciding on important matters relating to the execution of the Company's business such as determining the Group's business plan and various basic business policies, supervising the performance of individual Directors and establishing an effective internal control system.
+The Board of Directors is responsible for deciding on important matters relating to the execution of the Company's business such as determining the Group's business plan and various basic business policies, supervising the performance of individual Directors, and establishing an effective internal control system.

-The Nomination Committee shall deliberate on the following matters and otherwise, and report to the Board of Directors: the appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers, the criteria for the appointment and policy for the dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers.
+The Nomination Committee shall deliberate on the appointment and dismissal of the President & Chief Executive Officer, Directors and Executive Officers, the criteria for appointment and policy for dismissal, and report to the Board of Directors.

-The Compensation Committee shall deliberate on the following matters and otherwise and report to the Board of Directors: Evaluation of the performance of the President & Chief Executive Officer, Directors (full-time) and Executive Officers, the compensation system and the level of compensation for the President & Chief Executive Officer, Directors and Executive Officers, policy for determination of compensation for Directors, Audit & Supervisory Board Members and Executive Officers.
+The Compensation Committee shall deliberate on the evaluation of the performance of the President & Chief Executive Officer, Directors (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers, the compensation system and the level of compensation, and policy for determination of compensation for Officers, and report to the Board of Directors.

 Nomination Committee